tigrisdata/tigris-os-docs/docs/buckets/objects-expiration.md

 - Tigris always rounds the TTL deletion time to UTC midnight for the scheduled date.
-- Only one expiration rule can be applied to a bucket at a time.
+- Only one object expiration rule can be applied to a bucket at a time.
-- When using the AWS CLI to apply a lifecycle configuration, the JSON can only contain the fields shown in the examples above.
+- When using the AWS CLI to apply a bucket lifecycle configuration, the JSON can only contain the fields shown in the examples above.